bakdata/quick/docs/docs/developer/range-query-details.md

 For the introduction of range queries, see:
 [Range queries](https://bakdata.github.io/quick/{{ quick_version }}/user/getting-started/working-with-quick/range-queries/).

-In this part, we want to describe what happens under the hood when users follow the steps for integrating range queries into their applications (described in the user section).
+This part outlines what happens under the hood when users follow the steps for integrating range queries into their applications (described in the user section).
 As a reminder, these steps are:
 1. Modify your GraphQL schema and define a range in the query.
 2. Apply the schema to the gateway.